Jump to Recipe

 With this Old-Fashioned Amish Chicken Pot Pie recipe, you can "cheat" and use a frozen store-bought pie crust (top and bottom).
 That'll save you a lot of time with making pie crusts.
 The peas in the recipe you can use frozen or, if you have access to fresh, those are always better.
 And feel free to load it up with more chicken, the 3 cups is sort of a baseline.

 Make sure you use a good chicken base, that'll infuse the pie with flavor.
+You can also add favorite spices, herbs, and seasonings.
+Fresh thyme is a favorite.
+Or some rosemary.

 You can use a frozen store-bought crust or make your own with this wonderful pat-a-pan recipe.
 For the top crust, you'd have to crumble it on top.
 Or make your own crust and lay it flat on top.
+Use can use frozen chicken that is precooked.
+We like to de-bone a rotisserie chicken and use the meat in a pot pie.
+We do that with casseroles also.

 Amish Chicken Pot Pie